first president of the Republic of Texas, Sam

 When word of the debacle reached Texas,

 on the shoulders of Lamar.
-A letter in an Austin newspaper in January 1842, most likely
+A letter in an Austin newspaper in January

-an enemy of Lamar and a future President of the Republic, proposed that President
+Jones, an enemy of Lamar and a future President of the Republic,

-and public debt had risen to more than six million
+on the dollar, and public debt had risen to more than six million

 "'A Glimpse of Texas Past"'